AscendingPassage.com HOME PAGE.

 To reach them from the banks of the Nile we have first to traverse the

-low region which the inundations of the ancient river, regularly
+low region which the inundations of the ancient river have rendered fertile to the

-growth of plants and to the development of men; an hour or two's
+growth of plants and to the development of men.
+It is an hour or two's

 endless green plumes, which move in the warm wind almost without